The Perfect Weekend in Manchester Itinerary

 Disclaimer: This article contains affiliate links.
 That means if you click a link and make a purchase, we may make a small commission.
 As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

-Though it’s not typically the first destination in England to spring to mind for a city break, planning a weekend in Manchester itinerary is never a bad idea if you’d like to explore this northern metropolis.
+Though it’s not typically the first destination in England to spring to mind for a city break, planning an itinerary for a couple of days in Manchester is a great way to dig deeper into city life in England.

 How Many Days in Manchester?

-As a thriving metropolis, it can be tough to put a definitive number on this when considering just multi-faceted this city is, but plan to spend at least 2 days in Manchester if you’re keen to see all of the top sites and really get a feel for the city.
+As a thriving metropolis, it can be tough to put a definitive number on this when considering just multi-faceted this city is, but I recommend spending 2 days in Manchester if you’re keen to see all of the top sites and really get a feel for the city.

 If you have a bit more time to play around with, then spending 3 days in Manchester is not a bad idea.
 There are lots of great things to do in the city that can easily occupy 3 full days.
 Alternatively, you could use an extra day to go on a day trip to visit somewhere in the surrounding area.